Numa-501st/VideoGame_DataAnalysis_With_AmazonQuicksight/README.md

 # VideoGame_DataAnalysis_With_AmazonQuicksight
 Video Game sales data analysis using Amazon QuickSight, an AWS tool.

-_Amazon QuickSight is a cloud-scale business intelligence service that provides easy-to-understand insights to your team, wherever they are, by connecting and combining data from various cloud sources._
+Amazon QuickSight is a cloud-scale business intelligence service that provides easy-to-understand insights to your team, wherever they are, by connecting and combining data from various cloud sources.

-_The dataset used for this dashboard weas sourced from [Kaggle](https://www.kaggle.com/datasets/gregorut/videogamesales), an online community and platform for data science and machine learning enthusiasts._
+The dataset used for this dashboard weas sourced from [Kaggle](https://www.kaggle.com/datasets/gregorut/videogamesales), an online community and platform for data science and machine learning enthusiasts.

+<br><br>

-Below is the process and end result of using a dataset to establish a custom dashboard with QuickSight to visualize the data with deisred parameters.
+_Below is the process and end result of using a dataset to establish a custom dashboard with QuickSight to visualize the data with deisred parameters:_

-**Dataset --------------> S3 <--------------> QuickSight**
+#### Dataset --------------> S3 <--------------> QuickSight

 <br>